Divy1211/AoE2DE_UGC_Guide/docs/scenarios/triggers/effects/effects.md

 This effect can be used to heal existing units of a given player by the specifed HP amount.
 The units affected by this effect are determined by the configurations of the effect.
 The configurations for this effect are as follows:

 1. Quantity: The amount to modify by or a timer

-Some useful tricks with this effect:

-1. This effect should not be used to simulate regeneration of HP of a unit similar to heroes, because there is another effect ([Modify Attribute](./#353-modify-attribute "Jump to: Modify Attribute"), change attribute [regeneration rate](../../../../general/attributes/#50-regeneration-rate "Jump to: Game Mechanics > Attributes > Regeneration Rate") to the desired quantity), that does exactly this
 2. Unit List 1: This is the unit to affect

-Some useful tricks with this effect:

-1. This effect should not be used to simulate regeneration of HP of a unit similar to heroes, because there is another effect ([Modify Attribute](./#353-modify-attribute "Jump to: Modify Attribute"), change attribute [regeneration rate](../../../../general/attributes/#50-regeneration-rate "Jump to: Game Mechanics > Attributes > Regeneration Rate") to the desired quantity), that does exactly this
 3. Source Player: The player that is affected by the effect

-Some useful tricks with this effect:

-1. This effect should not be used to simulate regeneration of HP of a unit similar to heroes, because there is another effect ([Modify Attribute](./#353-modify-attribute "Jump to: Modify Attribute"), change attribute [regeneration rate](../../../../general/attributes/#50-regeneration-rate "Jump to: Game Mechanics > Attributes > Regeneration Rate") to the desired quantity), that does exactly this
 4. Area: Only units on this selected area will be affected by the effect.
 If not set, units on the entire map are affected.

-Some useful tricks with this effect:

-1. This effect should not be used to simulate regeneration of HP of a unit similar to heroes, because there is another effect ([Modify Attribute](./#353-modify-attribute "Jump to: Modify Attribute"), change attribute [regeneration rate](../../../../general/attributes/#50-regeneration-rate "Jump to: Game Mechanics > Attributes > Regeneration Rate") to the desired quantity), that does exactly this

-Some useful tricks with this effect:

-1. This effect should not be used to simulate regeneration of HP of a unit similar to heroes, because there is another effect ([Modify Attribute](./#353-modify-attribute "Jump to: Modify Attribute"), change attribute [regeneration rate](../../../../general/attributes/#50-regeneration-rate "Jump to: Game Mechanics > Attributes > Regeneration Rate") to the desired quantity), that does exactly this

-Some useful tricks with this effect:

-1. This effect should not be used to simulate regeneration of HP of a unit similar to heroes, because there is another effect ([Modify Attribute](./#353-modify-attribute "Jump to: Modify Attribute"), change attribute [regeneration rate](../../../../general/attributes/#50-regeneration-rate "Jump to: Game Mechanics > Attributes > Regeneration Rate") to the desired quantity), that does exactly this

-Some useful tricks with this effect:

-1. This effect should not be used to simulate regeneration of HP of a unit similar to heroes, because there is another effect ([Modify Attribute](./#353-modify-attribute "Jump to: Modify Attribute"), change attribute [regeneration rate](../../../../general/attributes/#50-regeneration-rate "Jump to: Game Mechanics > Attributes > Regeneration Rate") to the desired quantity), that does exactly this
 5. Object Group: This is the class of units to effect

-Some useful tricks with this effect:

-1. This effect should not be used to simulate regeneration of HP of a unit similar to heroes, because there is another effect ([Modify Attribute](./#353-modify-attribute "Jump to: Modify Attribute"), change attribute [regeneration rate](../../../../general/attributes/#50-regeneration-rate "Jump to: Game Mechanics > Attributes > Regeneration Rate") to the desired quantity), that does exactly this
 6. Object Type: This is the type of the unit to effect

-Some useful tricks with this effect:

-1. This effect should not be used to simulate regeneration of HP of a unit similar to heroes, because there is another effect ([Modify Attribute](./#353-modify-attribute "Jump to: Modify Attribute"), change attribute [regeneration rate](../../../../general/attributes/#50-regeneration-rate "Jump to: Game Mechanics > Attributes > Regeneration Rate") to the desired quantity), that does exactly this

 Some useful tricks with this effect: